For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 This is the most important system at this stage, and the one most practitioners here do not have.

 It sits before the EMR in the patient relationship: everyone who has ever expressed interest, asked a question, attended a talk, or was referred but never booked.
-That layer belongs entirely to the practitioner because it was never part of the host's infrastructure in the first place.
+That layer belongs entirely to you because it was never part of the host's infrastructure in the first place.

-A CRM (contact and relationship system that tracks everyone who has ever expressed interest in the practice, not just current patients) can be implemented without disrupting the existing arrangement, particularly if the host does not already have one.
+A CRM (contact and relationship system that tracks everyone who has ever expressed interest in the practice, not just current patients) can be implemented without disrupting the existing arrangement.
 It does not touch the EMR.
 It does not change how the shared front desk operates.
-It simply ensures that the patient relationships the practitioner has built have a home that belongs to the practitioner.
+It simply ensures that the patient relationships you have built have a home that belongs to you.

 Configuration is where most implementations fail.
-Holistic Practice Management offers configuration support for practices setting up a CRM at this stage, along with a three-month free trial for new practices.
+Holistic Practice Management offers configuration support for practices setting up a CRM at this stage, along with a three-month free trial.

 The time to build the portable layer is before it is needed, when there is no urgency and no friction to the existing arrangement.

-• you are beginning to think about what a solo practice would look like
+you are beginning to think about what a practice of your own would look like

 Some practitioners stay in shared arrangements permanently, by choice.
-That is a legitimate practice model.
-If the host generates most of the patient flow, the arrangement is stable, and the front desk represents the practice well, the shared infrastructure may be exactly right.
+If the host generates most of the patient flow, the arrangement is stable, and the front desk represents your practice well, the shared infrastructure may be exactly right.

 The operational goal in that case is simpler: make sure the front desk knows your practice well enough to represent it accurately, and that new patient calls are handled in a way that fits your clinical culture.